 The National Autistic Society and Autism Education Trust have produced some teachers' resources to avoid excluding autistic pupils.

 Ruth Fidler, Education Consultant and author, discusses some of the difficulties facing pupils with pathological demand avoidance (PDA) and how staff can best support them.

 The National Autistic Society have produced some information and advice for professionals working in an early years setting.
-It describes some behaviours to be aware of, the challenges an autistic child may face and offer tips on introducing them to pre-school or nursery.
+It describes the challenges an autistic child may face and offers tips on introducing them to pre-school or nursery.
 The information also offers some advice on adapting the curriculum, and training for nursery and pre-school staff.